julioalcazar/Notes/InterviewGuide.md

 	*  Your talk should be understandable to audience, Don't talk technical with non-technical people
 		*  Practice with different level of technical background
 		*  Ask if the want more details or technical information

+---

+__Interacting with Audience__
 *  Use clear language
 *  Not overly technical
 *  Don't want solution to sound complicated
 *  Keep is simple and elegant
+*  Make use of visual aids (make use of a whiteboard to explain your previous project)

+---

+__Communication Skills__
+*  Make eye contact
+	*  Read your audience and adjust
+	*  Don’t leave your audience behind
+	*  Be excited!
+	*  Practice

+---

+__Responding to your Audience__
+*  If interview asks a question don’t shut him down (he should not feel his question was stupid)
+*  If they are asking questions that means they are interested in your work
+*  Acknowledge the person asking the question
+*  Be sure you understand the question
+*  Refer to your previous work
+*  Make sure you answered the question

+---

+__Describing a group project__
+*  Talk about challenges you face as part of team?
+	*  High light challenger and how you solved them
+	*  Show group work
+	*  Practice